janeetazahid/Fatigue-Driving-Detection/README.md

 ## Features

-The eyes and mouth of the driver are used as features and thier state (open or closed) is detected by a **YOLO** model.
+- The state of the driver's eye and mouth (open or closed) are detected using a **YOLO** model
-The count of how long the eyes are closed and mouth is open is fed into an **LSTM** model which outputs the level of the drivers fatigue (low, meduim, or high).
+- **LSTM** model outputs the driver's fatigue level (low, meduim or high) using the results supplied by the YOLO model
-The program also detects when the eyes are closed for a long period and when the driver is yawning using two LSTM models
+- The program also detects when the driver yawns and when her/his eyes are closed for an extended period (both which indicate fatigue) using LSTM models

+## Folder Breakdown

 [LSTM](LSTM): Code and files associated with LSTM model <br>
 [YOLO](YOLO): Code and files associated with YOLO model <br>